Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 ***Alpha***

 Limbs destroyed.
-Cybernetics...neutered, somehow.
+Cybernetics... neutered, somehow.
 Prey so powerful, they tore apart even the Augment-Betas with ease.
 The Alpha couldn’t move, couldn’t issue orders, could hardly *think--*

 An armored figure kicked a nearby corpse aside, and the Alpha felt the deck under its helpless body shake and bend as the Prey - not prey any more - stopped and considered its broken form.